 Develop your financial base with core modules covering topics such as Derivatives, Investment and Portfolio Management and Macroeconomics.

-MSc Investment & Wealth Management gives you the opportunity to gain international experience as part of the programme with the chance to join the optional international electives: Macro and Finance for Practitioners and Introduction to Algorithmic Trading.
+MSc Investment & Wealth Management gives you the opportunity to gain international experience as part of the programme with the chance to join the optional international electives: Corporate Finance for Practitioners and Introduction to Algorithmic Trading.

 The MSc Investment & Wealth Management is a one year, full-time intensive programme.
 The normal working week is Monday to Friday.
 Classes will be scheduled between 08.30 and 21.00 and students should expect to attend one evening class per week, and other optional activities such as guest lectures or alumni and careers events may be scheduled in the evening.